MorpheusAIs/Morpheus/Yellowstone Compute Model Russian.md

 The Morpheus network needs to determine how much MOR it is willing to spend on compute in a given period (such as each day), this is referred to as the Compute Budget.
 Each period, up to this amount of MOR may be spent by the Compute Contract.
 This number multiplied by the MOR price gives us a dollar budget for acquisition of Compute each day.

 ## AccessRate
 The Morpheus network allocates the scarce resource of LT production through the concept of the “AccessRate”.
-The AccessRate determines how many LTs each MOR token can access per day.
+The AccessRate determines how many Ts each MOR token can access per day.
 Unused access does not accrue.
-AccessRate is always displayed as a quantity of LTs per 1 MOR token (such as 1 MOR = 15,000 LT).
-AccessRate is determined in part by MaxLT, which quantifies the maximum number of LTs the network can purchase per day.
+AccessRate is always displayed as a quantity of Ts per 1 MOR token (such as 1 MOR = 15,000 T).
+AccessRate is determined in part by MaxT, which quantifies the maximum number of Ts the network can purchase per day.

-**AccessRate** = (1/MOR Supply) * MaxLT
+**AccessRate** = (1/MOR Supply) * MaxT
-**MaxLT** = ((MOR Compute Budget * MOR Price) / LT Price) * 1000
+**MaxLT** = ((MOR Compute Budget * MOR Price) / T Price) * 1000
-**UserMax** = MaxLT * User MOR balance
+**UserMax** = MaxT * User MOR balance

 ### Example Assumptions:
 **MOR Supply** = 10,000,000 MOR tokens
 **MOR Compute Budget** = 3,000 MOR tokens per day
 **MOR Price** = $20
-**LT Price** = $0.002 per 1000 LTs
+**LT Price** = $0.002 per 1000 Ts
 **User Balance** = 5 MOR tokens

 ### Example Result:
-**MaxLT** = 30,000,000,000 LTs (this is the maximum LTs the network can buy/produce each day)
+**MaxT** = 30,000,000,000 Ts (this is the maximum Ts the network can buy/produce each day)
-**AccessRate** = 3,000 (thus each MOR token grants access to 3,000 LTs per day)
+**AccessRate** = 3,000 (thus each MOR token grants access to 3,000 Ts per day)
-**UserMax** = 15,000 (a User with 5 MOR tokens can access up to 15,000 LT’s per day)
+**UserMax** = 15,000 (a User with 5 MOR tokens can access up to 15,000 T’s per day)

-- Each period (each day), Morpheus as a network has enough funds to buy X number of LTs from compute Providers.
-X is a function of the amount of MOR the Compute Contract is willing to spend (the “Compute Budget”) multiplied by the current MOR price divided by the market rate for LTs.
+- Each period (each day), Morpheus as a network has enough funds to buy X number of Ts from compute Providers.
+X is a function of the amount of MOR the Compute Contract is willing to spend (the “Compute Budget”) multiplied by the current MOR price divided by the market rate for Ts.
-- If the Compute Budget is 3,000 MOR, and each is worth $20, then the network can buy (produce) up to $60,000 of LTs that day.
-If the going rate for 1,000 LTs is $0.002, then the network can buy up to 30 billion LTs (30m x 1000 LTs).
+- If the Compute Budget is 3,000 MOR, and each is worth $20, then the network can buy (produce) up to $60,000 of Ts that day.
+If the going rate for 1,000 Ts is $0.002, then the network can buy up to 30 billion Ts (30m x 1000 Ts).
-- That potential production of 30 billion LT’s is allocated by MOR balance, pro rata.
+- That potential production of 30 billion Ts is allocated by MOR balance, pro rata.
 Assume there are 10,000,000 MOR in existence.
-A user with 500 MOR tokens (0.005% of total) could freely access up to 1.5m LTs that day.
+A user with 500 MOR tokens (0.005% of total) could freely access up to 1.5m Ts that day.
 - So long as Compute Budget is at or below the emissions level, the Compute Contract cannot run out of MOR.
-- In reality, most tokens will sit in wallets and exchanges, and only a fraction will be used to demand the LT production.
+- In reality, most tokens will sit in wallets and exchanges, and only a fraction will be used to demand the T production.

 ## Notes
 1) Fundamental demand for MOR comes from Users who wish to have access to generative AI and other forms of compute on the Morpheus network.